TheConcu/Family-Adventure/README.md

 Story made by me, Christopher Womack

-## You can find and download the game in releases.
+## You can find and download the game in [releases](https://github.com/TheConcu/Family-Adventure/releases/tag/v1.0).

+To play: download the .html file then open the file in a web browser.

 Site used - Twine, https://twinery.org/